Book Book Your Stay

 Permit guide, trail details, and local tips for Zion's most famous hike

-Angels Landing is one of the most iconic hikes in the national park system — a steep, chain-assisted scramble along a razor-thin ridge with 1,000-foot drops on both sides and a view from the top that makes the whole thing worth it.
-It is not for everyone, but if you are up for it and prepared, it is the kind of experience you will talk about for years.
+Angels Landing is one of the most iconic hikes in the national park system - a steep, chain-assisted scramble along a razor-thin ridge with 1,000-foot drops on both sides and a view from the top that makes the whole thing worth it.

 What the hike is actually like